webkolog/php-categorizer/README.md

 echo "\n";
 ```
 ### Generating a Select Dropdown with Indentation
-You can easily create a HTML <select> dropdown with indented options to represent the category hierarchy, using the "depth" and "selected" information from $treeList.
+You can easily create a HTML `<select>` dropdown with indented options to represent the category hierarchy, using the "depth" and "selected" information from $treeList.
-xxx
 ```php
 echo "<select>\n";
 echo "<option value=\"0\">-- Select Category --</option>\n";